Get all the latest data for Costa Brava

 What long-term economic factors will shape property prices in Costa Brava?

-The top three long-term economic factors that will shape Costa Brava property prices over the next decade are the persistent structural supply constraint on the coast, the trajectory of European interest rates and mortgage affordability, and the durability of tourism and international second-home demand.
+The three long-term economic factors that will shape Costa Brava property prices are coastal supply limits, European second-home demand and the cost of owning older coastal buildings.

 You’ll also find a much more detailed analysis in our pack about real estate in Costa Brava.